-Boniface never had a clear memory of the order of the events that he was describing.
-When he wrote in the BOC that the officer “him hit him in the face, then spat on the ground and insulted him,” he could just as easily have written that the officer “insulted him, then spat on the ground and hit him in the face.”
-Boniface remembers that these three things happened, and both versions are just different ways of describing the same experience.
-If Boniface had read his BOC narrative many times, he might have remembered how he had described this event and he could have described it in the same way in his hearing.
+Boniface never had a clear memory of the order of things when he was hit by the police officer.
+He wrote in the BOC that the officer “him hit him in the face, then spat on the ground and insulted him.”
+He could just as easily have written that the officer “insulted him, then spat on the ground and hit him in the face.”
+Boniface remembers for sure that all three things happened, but not the order.
+Before the hearing, Boniface could have read his BOC story carefully to make sure that he would described this event to Gary in the same way.

-A friend from her church had helped Annie to write her BOC narrative.
-“A day and a night” were this woman’s words, and at the time Annie had not seen any problem with this phrase.
-If Annie had reread her BOC narrative before the hearing, she still might not have imagined why Gary would be concerned about this wording.
-But she would at least have recognized the phrase and could have avoided making him frustrated by insisting that she had not written it.
+Gary was frustrated because Annie could not remember what was written on her own BOC form.
+But a friend from her church had helped her to write her story.
+“A day and a night” were this woman’s words.
+At the time Annie had not seen any problem with this phrase.
+If Annie had reread her BOC story before the hearing, she still might not have seen a problem.
+But she would at least have recognized the phrase when Gary asked about it.
+She could have avoided making him frustrated by insisting that she had not written it.

-Since Graciela spoke no English, a volunteer at a community centre had helped her to write her BOC narrative.
-When he had read it back to her in her own language, it had all sounded fine to her.
-But she was never given a copy in her own language, and even once she had learned some English, she had never gone back to read it again.
-If she had, she might have caught the mistake: she had told the worker that she had seen the shooting “on my way to school” but he had written “on my way home from school.”
+Since Graciela spoke no English, a community volunteer helped her to write her BOC story.
+He read it back to her in her own language and it sounded fine to her.
+But he never gave her a copy in her own language.
+Although she had learned some English by the time of her hearing, she did not look over the story again before her hearing.
+If she had, she might have caught the mistake.
+She told the worker that she saw the shooting “on my way to school” but he wrote “on my way home from school.”
 If she had caught this mistake, she would have corrected it.

-By the day of her hearing, almost two years after she made her claim, Yvonne’s memory of the event had started to fade.
-It was an experience that she tried very hard not to think about.
-Reading over her BOC story would have reminded her of details that she had forgotten.
+Yvonne ’s hearing took place almost two years after she made her claim.
+Her memory of the men in the van had started to fade.
+It was an experience that she tried hard not to think about.
+Reading over her BOC story before the hearing would have reminded her of the details.